Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 #### Cons

-One potential downside of AutoGPT is that it may require more technical knowledge than some other platforms in this space.
+One potential downside of AutoGPT is that it may require more technical knowledge than some other tools in this space.
 While there are visual, low-code tools available, advanced use cases might require us to use the CLI or dive into the source code.

 Some users also report issues with reliability, in particular with executions becoming stuck in loops.